JFtechOfficial/mac-automation-scripts/Video Editing/README.md

 * [FiScript](https://github.com/Mortennn/FiScript)

 ### Installation
+* Unzip the `Template.zip` file
+* Move the `Template` folder somewhere "safe"
+* You may need to substitute the `Template` Final Cut Pro X library file with one generated from your copy of FCPX to match the version (if this is the case, rename it to `Template`)
 * Create a new Action in FiScript
 * Open the `New-Project-Folder-FiScript.sh` file with TextEdit
-* Insert the template folder path and the external storage path
+* Insert the template folder path and your external storage path
 * Copy/Paste its content into the `Script` textbox
 * Enable only the `Use on directories` and `Get notification when execution has finished` toggle
 * Add icon, name and description if you want